 John Buckley - executive director

 As CSERC’s director, John oversees all the fieldwork, monitoring, water quality sampling, wildlife surveys, and visits to proposed development sites.
 But the majority of his time is spent serving as a key voice for nature at meetings, hearings, collaborative sessions, and all the other critical places where CSERC is needed.
 He has personally presented nature programs to over 138,000 participants.
 He loves being out in the wild mountains doing fieldwork and searching for rare wildlife species.

 Megan Layhee - aquatic biologist

-Meg joined the CSERC staff in June of this year.
-A native of California, Meg has spent the last several years in the Rocky Mountains conducting aquatic and fisheries research with the USGS and USFS.
+Megan joined the CSERC staff in June of 2016.
+A native of California, Megan has spent the last several years in the Rocky Mountains conducting aquatic and fisheries research with the USGS and USFS.
 Her professional experience has focused on fish, amphibians and macroinvertebrates in river, stream and wetland ecosystems.
 Megan also has experience in data analysis, GIS applications and authoring peer-reviewed publications.
 She received both her M.S. and B.S. degrees in Biological Sciences from California State University, Chico.
 At CSERC, she leads the water quality monitoring program, and assists with water and fisheries issues in the region.
 Megan enjoys hiking with her son, nerding out in nature, and trail running with her dogs.

 Julia Stephens - staff associate

 Moving to California over 15 years ago after falling in love with the diversity of west coast landscapes, Julia hails from Maryland originally.
 She's worked at CSERC since 2008, leading meadow surveys, volunteer projects, web design, grant applications, and more.
 In her time previous to CSERC she has been a trail worker, a botany surveyor, studied outdoor recreation and leadership through NOLS, and earned a B.A. in environmental geography.
 Free time fun includes lots of disc golf, hiking, backpacking, skiing, and seeing live music.

 Heather Campbell - website translator

 Over ten years with CSERC, Heather has led field monitoring and was a key designer of the Center’s website.
 At this time, she has returned to Humboldt State to pursue her Masters Degree, but she continues to assist with the website and to be CSERC’s translator for providing all web articles in Spanish.